-- 1. Be certain chamber and magazine are empty. - 2.
-With slide held upside down, replace barrel and push it rearward into its locked position. - 3.
-Replace the recoil spring assembly into position.
+- 1. Be certain the chamber and magazine are empty. - 2.
+With the slide held upside down, replace the barrel and push it rearward into its locked position. - 3.
+Place the recoil spring assembly into position.
 The rear end of the guide rod seats against the barrel lug.
 NOTE: When replacing the recoil spring assembly, be sure the steel flange on the recoil spring assembly is oriented toward the back of the pistol.
-(See Figure 13.)
+(See Figure 15.)

-- 4. Replace the slide onto the frame and place in its "closed" position, as if the pistol were fully assembled. - 5.
-Retract the slide about 1/16" so the front of the slide aligns with the front of the grip frame.
+- 4. From the front, slide the slide assembly along the frame insert rails to its "closed" position, as if the pistol were fully assembled. - 5.
+Retract the slide approximately 3/16" until the takedown pin hole aligns with the cutout in the slide.
 Place the pin side of the takedown pin in the recess between the slide and the grip frame.
-The flat on the bottom of the head of the takedown pin should be facing the bottom of the pistol (see Figure 14a).
-Push the takedown pin inwards until the head is flush with the side of the grip frame (see Figure 14b).
-It may be necessary to adjust the slide very slightly back and forth to align the takedwon pin and fully seat it flush against the grip frame. - 6.
-Replace empty magazine in the frame.
+The flat on the bottom of the head of the takedown pin should be facing the bottom of the pistol (see Figure 16a).
+Push the takedown pin inwards until the head is flush with the side of the grip frame (see Figure 16b).
+It may be necessary to adjust the slide very slightly back and forth to align the takedwon pin and fully seat it flush against the grip frame. - Insert the empty magazine into the magazine well in the grip frame.

-CHECK YOUR PISTOL'S FUNCTION
+CHECK YOUR PISTOI'S FUNCTION